rajan-sap/solara-paper-finder/README.md

-# Solara Paper Finder
+# Paper Finder

-A web application for finding and exploring academic papers, built with Solara.
+A web application for finding and exploring academic papers, built with Solara - a react like framework on top to python to build interactive web projects.

 ## Features

 - Search academic papers
 - Filter and sort results
 - Interactive UI powered by Solara